Kav-K/GPTDiscord/README.md

 `!gs low_usage_mode True/False` Turn low usage mode on and off.
 If on, it will use the curie-001 model, and if off, it will use the davinci-003 model.

 `!imgoptimize <image prompt text>` Optimize a given prompt text for DALL-E image generation.

+`!delete_all_conversation_threads` - Delete all threads related to this bot across all servers.